Department of Environmental Sciences and Engineering

 Introduction

-The Department of Environmental Sciences and Engineering combines the physical sciences, health sciences, engineering, and policy to develop solutions to current and emerging environmental challenges, both globally and locally.
-This includes climate and environmental change, emerging contaminants, infectious agents, and their impacts on health and equity.
+The Department of Environmental Sciences and Engineering combines the physical sciences, health sciences, engineering, and policy to develop solutions to current and emerging environmental challenges.
+Our mission is promoting human and ecological health for all by identifying, understanding, and solving pressing environmental challenges.
 This multidisciplinary approach provides unique academic and research opportunities for students.
 Our undergraduate degree focuses on the environmental health sciences, with specific concentrations in environmental chemistry, environmental health biology, and environmental physics and opportunities to take specialized courses or conduct research in areas of particular interest.

 Advising